Mathematics (804)

 804-198 - Calculus 1

 Introduction to differential and integral calculus and plane analytic geometry; Limits, derivatives, and graphs of algebraic, trigonometric, exponential, and logarithmic functions; antiderivatives, the definite integral, and the fundamental theorem of calculus, with applications.
+Students may attempt to test into Calculus through the Accuplacer AAF test.
+Students should talk with their advisor.
+There may be an additional $15 fee.
 (Prerequisite: Test score required to register).
 Credit for Prior Learning Available

 4 Credit hours